emberjs/data/packages/ember/README.md

 </template>
 ```

+By default, an auto-refresh will only occur if the browser was backgrounded or offline for more than
+30s before coming back available.
+This amount of time can be tweaked by setting the number of seconds
+via `@autoRefreshTimeout`.

+The behavior of the fetch initiated by the autorefresh can also be adjusted by `@autoRefreshBehavior`

+Options are:

+- `refresh` (update while continuing to show the current state)
+- `reload` (update and show the loading state until update completes)
+- `delegate` (**default**) trigger the request, but let the cache handler decide whether the update should occur or if the cache is still valid.

+---

 Similarly, refresh could be set up on a timer or on a websocket subscription by using the yielded
 refresh function and passing it to another component.